goose-alt/bprd-assignments/Assignment-07/README.md

 First and foremost, we can see that we declare and assign the variable `i` from line 3 - 9.

 Then we want to start the loop.
 We do so by getting the value for variable `n` on the top of the stack.
-That happens from line 15-18.
 This stores the value 4.
-Then the program can now begin to compare `i` and `n` with the `LT` operator(line 19).
+Then the program can now begin to compare `i` and `n` with the `LT` operator(e.g. line 19).
 After that the `IFNZRO` decides whether or not if we should continue the loop or stop by checking the value put on the top of the stack by the previous `LT`.
 Examples of this is repeated in the trace file at lines 15-20, 43-48, 71-76, 99-104, and 127-132

 Last but not least, the program has to increment `i` by doing the `i = i + 1`.
 This is being done by getting index of the `i` value.
 Then we try and get the current stored value of `i`.
 Afterwards we are putting the value 1 on top of the stack.
 Then we add the two values and store the result by using the `STI`.